JBaltimore47/tabulations/README.md

 Times
 ---
 Ever set a goal for yourself to go up at a specific time and go to sleep at another?
-Have you ever tried intermittent fasting and set a goal to only eat food after a certain time on the day.
+Have you ever tried intermittent fasting and set a goal to only eat food after a certain time of the day.
 This allows you to set up your own times, and then as with the other functions, you report on them.
-For example: i might want to go up 6AM everyday and do math, but that's not always possible, some times you can't sleep, some times you've stayed up all night with friends, etc. I would like keep track of and visualize how often i fail to do so.
+For example: i might want to go up 6AM everyday and do math, but that's not always possible, some times you can't sleep, some times you've stayed up all night with friends, etc. I would like to keep track of and visualize how often i fail to do so.
 If i fail to often then i know i have to make some change in my life.

 Counts
 ---